ietf-rats-wg/eat/draft-ietf-rats-eat.md

 It may also have low security, having no special security defenses.
 There is no minimum security requirement to be an entity.

-## CWT, JWT and Detached EAT Bundle

-An EAT is primarily a claims set about an entity based on one of the following:

-* CBOR Web Token (CWT) {{RFC8392}}
-* JSON Web Token (JWT) {{RFC7519}}

-All definitions, requirements, creation and validation procedures, security considerations, IANA registrations and so on from these carry over to EAT.

-This specification extends those specifications by defining additional claims for attestation.
-This specification also describes the notion of a "eat_profile" that can narrow the definition of an EAT, ensure interoperability and fill in details for specific usage scenarios.
-This specification also adds some considerations for registration of future EAT-related claims.

-The identification of a protocol element as an EAT, whether CBOR or JSON encoded, follows the general conventions used by CWT, JWT.
-Largely this depends on the protocol carrying the EAT.
-In some cases it may be by content type (e.g., MIME type).
-In other cases it may be through use of CBOR tags.
-There is no fixed mechanism across all use cases.

-This specification adds one more top-level token type:

-* Detached EAT Bundle, {{DEB}}

-A detached EAT bundle is structure to hold a collection of detached claims sets and the EAT that separately provides integrity and authenticity protection for them.
-It can be either CBOR or JSON encoded.

-Last, the definition of other token types is allowed.
-Of particular use may be a token type that provides no authenticity or integrity protection at all for use with transports like TLS that do provide that.

 ## CDDL, CBOR and JSON

-This document defines Concise Binary Object Representation (CBOR) {{RFC8949}} and Javascript Object Notation (JSON) {{RFC7159}} encoding for an EAT.
+This document defines CBOR {{RFC8949}} and JSON {{RFC8259}} encodings for all elements that comprise an EAT.
-All claims in an EAT MUST use the same encoding except where otherwise explicitly stated.
+However, all claims in an EAT SHOULD use the same encoding except for Nested-Tokens, which MAY use different encodings, or where otherwise explicitly stated in a profile or claim specification.
-It is explicitly allowed for a nested token to be of a different encoding.
-Some claims explicitly contain objects and messages that may use a different encoding than the enclosing EAT.
+Some claims MAY contain objects and messages that may use a different encoding than the enclosing EAT.

-This specification uses Concise Data Definition Language (CDDL) {{RFC8610}} for all definitions.
+CDDL {{RFC8610}} is used for all definitions.
 The implementor interprets the CDDL to come to either the CBOR or JSON encoding.
 In the case of JSON, Appendix E of {{RFC8610}} is followed.
 Additional rules are given in {{jsoninterop}} where Appendix E is insufficient.

-In most cases where the CDDL for CBOR is different than JSON a CDDL Generic named "JC<>" is used.
+In most cases where the CDDL for CBOR is different than JSON, a CDDL Generic named "JC<>" {{RFC9165}} is used.
-It is described in {{CDDL_for_CWT}}.

 The CWT and JWT specifications were authored before CDDL was available and did not use CDDL.
-This specification includes a CDDL definition of most of what is defined in {{RFC8392}}.
+This specification includes a CDDL definition of most of what is defined in {{RFC8392}} and {{RFC7519}}.
-Similarly, this specification includes CDDL for most of what is defined in {{RFC7519}}.
 These definitions are in {{CDDL_for_CWT}} and are not normative.

 ## Operating Model and RATS Architecture

-While it is not required that EAT be used with the RATS operational model described in Figure 1 in {{RATS.Architecture}}, or even that it be used for attestation, this document is oriented around that model.

-To summarize, an attester generates evidence.
-Evidence is a claims set describing various characteristics of an entity.
+The EAT format follows the operational model described in Figure 1 in {{RATS.Architecture}}.
+To summarize, an attester generates evidence in the form of a claims set describing various characteristics of an entity.
-Evidence also is usually signed by a key that proves the entity and the evidence it produces are authentic.
+Evidence is usually signed by a key that proves the attester and the evidence it produces are authentic.
-The claims set includes a nonce or some other means to provide freshness.
+The claims set includes a nonce or some other means to assure freshness.

-EAT is designed to carry evidence.
-The evidence goes to a verifier where the signature is verified.
-Some of the claims may also be checked against reference values.
+A verifier confirms an EAT is valid by verifying the signature and may vet some claims using reference values.
-The verifier then produces attestation results which is also usually a claims set.
+The verifier then produces attestation results, which may also be represented as an EAT.

-EAT is also designed to carry attestation results.
-The attestation results go to the relying party which is the ultimate consumer of the Remote Attestation Procedure.
+The attestation results are provided to the relying party, which is the ultimate consumer of the Remote Attestation Procedure.
-The relying party uses the attestation results as needed for the use case, perhaps allowing an entity on the network, allowing a financial transaction or such.
+The relying party uses the attestation results as needed for its use case, perhaps allowing an entity to access a network, allowing a financial transaction or such.

-Note that sometimes the verifier and relying party are not separate and thus there is no need for a protocol to carry attestation results.
+In some cases, the verifier and relying party are not distinct entities.

 ### Relationship between Evidence and Attestation Results {#relationship}

 Any claim defined in this document or in the IANA CWT or JWT registry may be used in evidence or attestation results.
 The relationship of claims in attestation results to evidence is fundamentally governed by the verifier and the verifier's policy.

 A common use case is for the verifier and its policy to perform checks, calculations and processing with evidence as the input to produce a summary result in attestation results that indicates the overall health and status of the entity.
 For example, measurements in evidence may be compared to reference values the results of which are represented as a simple pass/fail in attestation results.